viniciosanacleto/Porto/README.md

 It can be an `API` (responding to Endpoints calls), `CLI` (executing Commands) or anything else you prefer.

 However in the Freestyle Architecture we try our best to implement a modern coding practices.
-Thus we recommend not making a `WEB` Interface that serves HTML Pages, instead build your `WEB` App with a JS Frameowrk like (AngularJS or ReactJS or...) and let your App request Data from your `API`.
+Thus we recommend not making a `WEB` Interface that serves HTML Pages, instead build your `WEB` App with a JS Framework like (AngularJS or ReactJS or...) and let your App request Data from your `API`.
 This way you don't have to change your code to support new devides in the future like (Mobile App, Tablets App or Desktop App) since all your Apps can use the same `API`.
 And you can even allow other Apps to integrate with your App real quick, since you already have your `API` ready.